Introduction to mlld

 <https://example.com/page> << gets the page contents

 And once you've got it, you might want to get some metadata, too.
-And if it's json or a markdown file with yaml frontmatter, that's addressable through .ctx as well:
+If it's json or a markdown file with yaml frontmatter, that's addressable through .mx:

-Oh, and of course alligator globs are a thing, so you can do:
+Oh, and of course alligator globs are a thing:

 After working with mlld for awhile, you might even start to think a little differently about how you structure your docs.
-Markdown with yaml frontmatter with consistent header naming conventions go a really long ways to provide you useful ways of interacting with your docs.
+Markdown with yaml frontmatter with consistent header naming conventions go a really long ways.

 Pipes